drewlesueur/neckbrace/README.markdown

   I may implement it the same way Backbone.js does in the future.
 If so I would probably do `obj.__type.set param: value`

 * Backbone.js wraps the attributes of the model into `model.attributes`.
-I don't the attributes are just properties on the object
+I don't.
+The attributes are just properties on the object